alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_03_code_quality.md

 ```java
 assertEquals("Task 2222222222", createdTask2.getDescription());
 ```
-Save by pressing CTRL+X. Back to Bash, commit the change:
+Save by pressing CTRL+X, then commit the change:
 ```bash
 # Check the files to commit
 git status